 One United supporter went to court to claim that the police had no powers inside the ground as it was private property but the case was thrown out on the basis that they are in the ground at the club's request and have full authority to enforce law and order.

 Whilst hooliganism was the main concern the clubs were getting increasingly concerned about the number of "pitch invasions" by youngsters.
 These were usually joyous events in celebration of a goal but had been known to turn ugly like when Wolves star Derek Dougan turned to celebrate his goal with a supporter and found himself being punched in the face by a Millwall devotee.

 When Wyn Davies scored against Chelsea hundreds swarmed on causing "untold damage" (to the playing surface) and prompting the referee to threaten to abandon the match.
 They swarmed back on at the end of the match too making it "very difficult" for the players to leave the field.

 Concerned about potential sanctions and damage to the pitch the club warned that the Boys' gates would be closed and that the police had been empowered to remove any invaders from the ground.

-Fans attending the City Ground were warned not to bring any flags or banners on poles as the police would confiscate them.
+Fans attending the City Ground, Nottingham, were warned not to bring any flags or banners on poles as the police would confiscate them.

-The supporters Club was going from strength to strength and now had over 6000 members.
+The Supporter's Club was going from strength to strength and now had over 6000 members.
 Profits for the season topped the £1,000 mark and the organisers were keen to use this money for the benefit of the club.
-Secretary Len Coates revealed that the Supporters Club were having regular meetings with the club in an effort to form a closer bond with the club's Development Association
+Secretary Len Coates revealed that they were having regular meetings with the club in an effort to form a closer bond with the club's Development Association.

 The Association had been set up primarily to raise cash for the maintenance and development of the ground into a "first-class" facility.